gh-andre/KeePassFont/README.md

     vcvarsall.bat x64

+The solution is configured to sign KeePass binaries with `KeePass.pfx`, but a separate utility, `sgen`, is used to generate a serialization assembly for `KeePass.exe` and `sgen` needs access to the `KeePass.pfx`, which can only be done by importing this file into a strong name container.

+Run this command to import `KeeFile.pfx` into a container named `KeeFileFont`, instead of the Visual Studio container name used by the upstream project.

+    sn -i KeePass\KeePass.pfx KeePassFont

+Enter the password for the PFX key when prompted, which is described in `ReadMe_PFX.txt` and is `123123` in the current patch branch.
+Note that this certificate has expired in 2008 and will be silently ignored by the sign tool.

+As a side note, running `sgen` should not be necessary because there is a project setting to generate a serialization assembly withing Visual Studio, but there seems to be a bug that prevents the serialization assembly from being generated.

-Start Visual Studio from the the same command prompt, so it can find `sgen.exe`, which is referenced in the solution.
+Start Visual Studio from the the same command prompt, so it can find `sgen.exe`, which is referenced in the solution, in post build events of the `KeePass` project.

     devenv KeePass.sln

-Change the solution configuration to `Release`, platform to `Any CPU`, startup project to `KeePass` and attempt to build it.
-The build will fail with this error, except that Visual Studio key will be different.
-Copy the key value.
+Change the solution configuration to `Release`, platform to `Any CPU`, startup project to `KeePass` and build the solution.

-> Cannot import the following key file: KeePass.pfx.
-The key file may
-> be password protected.
-To correct this, try to import the certificate again
-> or manually install the certificate to the Strong Name CSP with the following
-> key container name: VS_KEY_27A70973F3FC3787

-Go back to the command prompt and import PFX keys with this command, but using the Visual Studio key from the error above.

-    sn -i KeePass\KeePass.pfx VS_KEY_27A70973F3FC3787

-Enter the password for the PFX key, which is described in `ReadMe_PFX.txt` and is `123123` on the moment of this writing.

-In the command prompt window, run this command to confirm that .Net framework SDK is located in the same directory as described below.
+If the solution fails because it cannot find `sgen`, run this command to confirm that the .Net framework SDK is located in the directory used by the solution.

     set | findstr /C:"WindowsSDK"

 You should see the line that starts with `WindowsSDK_ExecutablePath_x64`, which is where `sgen.exe` is located.
 If you don't see this line, you need to find `sgen.exe` in your environment and adjust following steps to run `sgen.exe` from your location.

-In the solution, open `KeePass` project's properties and go to `Build Events`.
-You will see the `Post Build` event, which contains this text, except that ellipsis in the text below are for readability.
-Note the Visual Studio key.

-    "$(WindowsSDK_ExecutablePath_x64)sgen.exe" ... /compiler:/keycontainer:VS_KEY_27A70973F3FC3787 ...

-Replace the Visual Studio key with your key.
-Leave other text unchanged.

-Build the solution and make sure all three projects build without errors.
-There will be a couple of warnings about XML properties.
-Ignore those.

-Note that the application built this way will not be digitally signed in a way accepted by Windows 10 and if your **Smart Screen** is turned on, it will pop up a warning that the application is not signed.
-You will need to click _More info_ and the click to run the app anyway.
+Note that the application built this way will not be digitally signed and if your **Smart Screen** is turned on, it may pop up a warning that the application is not signed.
+You will need to click _More info_ and then click to run the app anyway.

 ## Installing